SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-31-coronavirus-mutation-vs-vaccine.md

 seriously.
 Which is, as you may have noticed, in some doubt.

 And really, we _must not be American-centric about a world public health problem_.
-As we [recently noted from Dr Tedros of the WHO]({{ site.baseurl }}/youre-scaring-me#not-just-your-body-your-choice-you-live-with-the-rest-of-us), nobody is safe until everybody is safe.
+As we [recently noted from Dr Tedros of the WHO]({{ site.baseurl }}/youre-scaring-me/#not-just-your-body-your-choice-you-live-with-the-rest-of-us), nobody is safe until everybody is safe.
+So the only sane response is to _make everybody safe_.

 ## So&hellip; vaccine or no?